Large Language Models Could Be Rote Learners: Detailed results of memorization v.s. capability

 \section{Detailed results of memorization v.s. capability}

 In this section, we exhibit the detailed results of the Q3.
-What does \modelname reveal about the memorization v.s. the capability of LLMs.
-We reveal the ratio of MCQs within the upper right and lower left 2 $\times$ 2 and 3 $\times$ 3 squares as well as the Pearson correlations between the $F_m$ and $F_c$ of these MCQs.
-Our analysis reveals a tendency towards a negative correlation between the capabilities and memorization of LLMs shown in the Tab.~\ref{tab:mem_cap}.
+What does \modelname reveal about the memorization v.s. the capability of LLMs, as shown in Tab.~\ref{tab:mem_cap}.

 Further, inspired by the Precision-Recall Curve, we take each unique $F_m$ of the qualified MCQs as the threshold to separate them as the Memorized and Capable MCQs.
 For each separation, we compute the probability of whether the $F_c$ of a randomly selected Capable MCQ exceeds the $F_c$ of a randomly selected Memorized MCQ and plot them as the blue curve.
 We also compute the T-test p-value between the $F_c$s of the Memorized MCQs and Capable MCQs as the green curve.
 The results are shown in Fig.~\ref{fig:conti_mem_cap}.
 For the second row, we filter out the MCQs within the upper left and lower right $2\times 2$ squares.
 From the figure, we observe that over a relatively long segment in the middle of the x-axis threshold range, the probability remains at a comparatively high value, while the p-value stays below 0.05.
 From this, we can conclude that $F_m$ can distinguish between MCQs with high $F_c$ and those with low $F_c$ with a negative correlation at a high confidence level.
-This further supports that LLMs are potential rote learners, the more the LLMs memorize, the more poorly they perform.